Lifting globally $F$-split surfaces to characteristic zero: Liftability of globally -split surfaces

 where $(W,D_W)$ is an snc pair with reduced boundary and $f$ and $g$ are crepant birational. \end{lemma}

 \begin{proof} Let $(W, D_W)$ be the \emph{minimal} resolution of indeterminacies of $\psi$ that is obtained by subsequently blowing-up along the points at which $\psi$ is not defined.
-It is sufficient to show that $D_W \geq 0$.
-Suppose we blow-up a point $p \notin D_X$ so that $f^{-1}(p)=\sum E_i$.
-In this case $\text{coeff}_{E_i} D_W <0$.
-As $D_Z$ is effective, we conclude that all $E_i$ are contracted by $g$.
-That means that $\psi$ is contained in the locus where $\psi$ is defined, contradicting the minimality of $f$. \end{proof}
+We show $D_W$ is effective.
+Suppose by contradiction that there exists an irreducible component $E$ of $D_W$ such that $\text{coeff}_{E}(D_W)<0$.
+Then $E$ is $f$-exceptional and the centre $P\coloneqq f(E)$ is not contained in $D_X$.
+As $D_Z$ is effective, we conclude that $f^{-1}(P)$ is contracted by $g$.
+Therefore, $P$ is contained in the locus where $\psi$ is defined, contradicting the minimality of $f$. \end{proof}

 We recall the crepant birational classification of log Calabi--Yau structures on minimal rational surfaces.